 How do I apply?

-- Register to the NRC scheme using this link.
+1. Register to the NRC scheme using the link below.
 Once your registration and payment is processed you will receive your ‘Candidate Information Pack’ together with your unique candidate reference number – a number which is allocated to and will be your NRC ID card number in the future.

 What does it cost?